You are viewing limited content. For full access, please sign in.

 Unattended Installation (LFGet.exe) - Permissions issue

-asked two days ago Show version history
+asked on October 28 Show version history

 While deploying powershell script via intune which all lfget.exe with this command: